colyseus/schema/README.md

 ## Encoder

-There are 3 majour features of the `Encoder` class:
+There are 3 major features of the `Encoder` class:

 - Encoding the full state
 - Encoding the state changes